Holiday rentals in Polzeath

 With the upmarket charms of Rock drawing attention just a couple of miles away, this seaside village in North Cornwall has remained a lesser-known beach haven, popular with families.
 The mellow Atlantic waves can be tackled by novice surfers, and at low tide there’s an immense stretch of sand to be enjoyed — you’re even allowed to park your car on the beach here.
 The natural beauty and abundant wildlife of the neighbouring Camel Estuary are an additional bonus.
 In Polzeath, you’re likely to spot dolphins off the coast, a puffin perched on a rock, or an otter in the river.
 With the South West Coast Path passing straight through the village, you’re only a short walk from the gorgeous Daymer Bay to the south, or the panoramic views of Pentire Head to the north.
 Not that you have to put in the steps to get the most of the area: The village has a handful of lovely pubs, cafes, and restaurants to keep you happy.

-Top things to do in Polzeath
+What are the top things to do in Polzeath?

 The Rumps